Concerned about someone? We can help.

 Signs of Concern or Need

-If you feel that either yourself or someone else is in imminent danger of hurting themselves or others, please call 911.
-If you are on UB’s campus, you may dial #4444 from your cell to contact UBPD (410.837.4444)
+If you feel that either yourself or someone else is in imminent danger of hurting themselves or others, please call 911 for the University of Maryland, Baltimore Police Department or local emergency personnel.

 If you feel that either someone you know or you are experiencing stress or are struggling academically, you may complete the Compass form above, and someone from the office will contact you within 72 hours.
 Even if you’re not sure, it is ok to make a referral or to reach out for help.